The Missing Cross to Purity

 so that they become Christ's;

-they are God's, and are in Christ,
+and are in Christ,

 And these know the new life, which God is served in;

-they that are led by the spirit of the devil, are the children of the devil,
+those who are led by the spirit of the devil, are the children of the devil,

 and grieve the spirit of God, and hate the light of Christ,